p42systems/pytheas-WindsorLGBTQ/README.md

-# Pytheas
+# QueerWalk.ca: A Pytheas Application

 Pytheas is a React application that implements a guided walking tour, using Leaflet to visualize a map and Open Route Service to generate walking directions.
-The work was originally done through a grant funded by the Canadian Urban Institute to create a walking tour of the McDougall Corridor, a historic Black neighbourhood in Windsor, Ontario.
-You may find that visiting mcdougallcorridor.ca gives you some insight into the ways this code can be used in your own project.
+The work was originally done through a grant funded by the Canadian Urban Institute to create a walking tour of the McDougall Corridor, a historic Black neighbourhood in Windsor, Ontario, and expanded for this implementation in partnership with Walter Cassidy of the Windsor Essex Rainbow Alliance (WERA).
+You may find that visiting queerwalk.ca gives you some insight into the ways this code can be used in your own project.

 Pytheas provides the following functionality: